History of Senegal: 1980–present

-Senegal joined with The Gambia to form the nominal confederation of Senegambia on 1 February 1982.
+Senegal joined with The Gambia to form the nominal confederation of Sénégambia on 1 February 1982.
 However, the envisaged integration of the two countries was never carried out and the union was dissolved in 1989.
 Despite peace talks, a southern separatist group in the Casamance region has clashed sporadically with government forces since 1982.
 Senegal has a long history of participating in international peacekeeping.

 Abdou Diouf was president between 1981 and 2000.
 Diouf served four terms as president.
 In the presidential election of 2000, he was defeated in a free and fair election by opposition leader Abdoulaye Wade.
 Senegal experienced its second peaceful transition of power and its first from one political party to another.

 On 30 December 2004, President Abdoulaye Wade announced that he would sign a peace treaty with two separatist factions of the Movement of Democratic Forces of Casamance (MFDC) in the Casamance region.
 This will end West Africa's longest-running civil conflict.
 As of late 2006, it seemed the peace treaty was holding, as both factions and the Senegalese military appeared to honor the treaty.
 With recognized prospects for peace, refugees began returning home from neighboring Guinea-Bissau.
 However, at the beginning of 2007, refugees began fleeing again as the sight of Senegalese troops rekindled fears of a new outbreak of violence between the separatists and the government.

 Abdoulaye Wade conceded defeat to Macky Sall in the election of 2012.
 In February 2019, president Macky Sall was re-elected and he won a second term.
 The length of presidential term was reduced from seven years to five.

 In March 2024, Opposition candidate Bassirou Diomaye Faye won the Senegal’s presidential election over the candidate of the ruling coalition, becoming the youngest president in Senegal’s history.
 In December 2024, President Bassirou Diomaye Faye announced that France should shut down its military bases in Senegal.
 The status of the end of the presence of French forces in Senegal is planned for September 2025.

-On July 1, 2025, France handed over the Rufisque joint station to Senegal.
+On 1 July 2025, France handed over the Rufisque joint station to Senegal.
 This station, active since 1960, was responsible for communications on the southern Atlantic coast.
 It also served as a listening station in the fight against maritime trafficking.
 The handover was carried out without ceremony, limited to the signing of a report.
 The handover of the last remaining military infrastructure in Senegal to the Senegalese authorities is planned.
-On July 18, 2025, the two military sites will be returned to the Senegalese government: the airport base and Camp Geille, a 5-hectare site located in Ouakam.
+On 18 July 2025, the two military sites will be returned to the Senegalese government: the airport base and Camp Geille, a 5-hectare site located in Ouakam.
 Four villas located in Plateau, near the port, will also be transferred to the Senegalese authorities.